panoptesDev/Safecoin/docs/src/developing/runtime-facilities/programs.md

 title: "Native Programs"
 ---

-Safecoin contains a small handful of native programs, which are required to run validator nodes.
+Panoptis contains a small handful of native programs, which are required to run validator nodes.
 Unlike third-party programs, the native programs are part of the validator implementation and can be upgraded as part of cluster upgrades.
 Upgrades may occur to add features, fix bugs, or improve performance.
 Interface